Geoffroy-Berthelot/Random-walks/Random walk on infinite graph/README.md

 # Random walk on infinite graph in 1, 2 or 3 dimensions
-This is the C++ code used for simulating random walks in 1, 2 or 3 dimensional graph or latttices using CPUs only.
+This is the C++ code used for simulating random walks in 1, 2 or 3 dimensional graph (or latttices) using CPUs only.

 Please refer to the following article for more information:

 (*i*) Vincent Bansaye, Geoffroy Berthelot, Amina El Bachari, Jean-René Chazottes, and Sylvain Billiard.
 Stochasticity in foraging explains large and invariant fluctuations in consumption rates within and across species (submitted)

+## Preamble
+This program simulates random walks in an homogeneous graph (or lattice).
+The walker travels

+which can be set to 0

 ## Usage
 1. Compil the C++ project using: ```make frsim``` (see 'makefile' and 'makefile.complete')